-According to the latest news Majorca is currently experiencing one hell of a mother fucking heat wave, forty-two degrees celsius certainly isn't what I'd call a 'comfortable' heat, it's sodding scorchio out there so we'll be plastering the factor fifty on by the shovel load!
+According to the latest news Majorca is currently experiencing an almighty heat wave, forty-two degrees celsius certainly isn’t what I’d call a ‘comfortable’ heat, it’s sodding scorchio out there so we’ll be plastering the factor fifty on by the shovel load!

 This isn’t the first time I’ve had a phone die days before we are due to jet off abroad, although the last time I experienced such a thing I would say that technically the phone was murdered rather than dieing from natural causes.
 Back in the day my beloved IPhone 3GS took a trip into town whilst sunning itself on the roof of my car, it managed to hold on for almost forty minutes until it eventually commit suicide by throwing itself upon the bypass where it was obliterated by a lorry seconds later.

 Thankfully this time around I’ve managed to replace my handset with an Apple upgrade rather than having to adapt to Android.
 I cannot cope with Android, call me a tart, call me a snob, call me whatever you fancy but I’m an Apple girl through and through!